Daydream Nation

-Daydream Nation is the fifth studio album by American alternative rock band Sonic Youth, released on October 18, 1988.
+Daydream Nation is the fifth studio album by the American alternative rock band Sonic Youth, released on October 18, 1988.
 The band recorded the album between July and August 1988 at Greene St. Recording in New York City, and it was released by Enigma Records as a double album.
+It would be the band's only release on Enigma, as they would sign with DGC Records for their next album.

+After the release of Sister (1987), the band had left SST Records over dissatisfaction with payments, distribution, and the label's administrative practices.
+Daydream Nation represented a move towards longer songs emblematic of the band's live improvisations.
+This, in addition to Thurston Moore writing unusually prolifically, would result in the band's first double album.

+Pulling from pop culture sources such as William Gibson and Joni Mitchell, the album combines long improvisations, excursions into noise, and faster, poppier melodies, completing the band's evolution that had begun on EVOL (1986).
+This new direction is exemplified on the opening track, "Teen Age Riot", one of the band's most popular songs.

 After Daydream Nation was released, it received widespread acclaim from critics and earned Sonic Youth a major label deal.
 The album was ranked high in critics' year-end lists of 1988's best records, being voted second in The Village Voices annual Pazz & Jop poll.
-Daydream Nation has since been widely considered to be Sonic Youth's greatest work, as well as one of the greatest albums of all time, specifically having a profound influence on the alternative and indie rock genres.
+Daydream Nation has since been widely considered to be Sonic Youth's magnum opus, as well as one of the greatest albums of all time, specifically having a profound influence on the alternative and indie rock genres.
 It was chosen by the Library of Congress to be preserved in the National Recording Registry in 2005.

+Background

+By the release of Sonic Youth's fourth album, Sister, the band had become one of the most acclaimed acts in the American underground, with Sister and their third album, EVOL being rated highly by critics.
+However, despite this success with their last two albums on the label, the band would decide to leave SST Records, expressing concerns about payments and administrative practices within the label.
+The band decided to sign with Geffen Records instead, which was distributed by Capitol Records and partly owned by EMI.